 However, over time, the ageing process, changes in weight, and other factors can cause the breasts to change and begin to sag again.
 It is not possible to completely stop the natural process of ageing or prevent all future changes to the breasts.

-It is important to maintain a healthy lifestyle, including a balanced diet and regular exercise, to help maintain good overall breast health and slow the progression of ptosis.
+Maintain a healthy lifestyle, including a balanced diet and regular exercise, to help maintain good overall breast health and slow the progression of ptosis.
 Additionally, avoiding factors that can contribute to breast ptosis, such as rapid weight changes or frequent sun exposure, can also help extend the results of a breast lift.

 Are there non-surgical ways to make saggy boobs perky again?